-Resident Education from Community-based Partners: DHCD partners with nonprofit and private sector housing advocates, tenant organizers, and practitioners to provide greater education coverage of housing and fair housing issues to a diverse community.
+Resident Education from Community-based Partners: DHCD partners with nonprofit and private sector housing advocates, tenant organizers, and practitioners to provide greater education coverage of housing and fair housing issues to a racially and ethnically diverse community.
 Community-based organizations (CBOs) provide outreach and education for tenants on purchase programs, comprehensive homeownership and housing counseling, and assistance for relocation and location of apartments.
+Fair housing education for residents is critical to increase awareness about tenant rights and protections.
 To date, DHCD has contracts with ten organizations, of which some have multiple locations across the city, to provide housing services in neighborhood-based settings in every Ward.